radu-dan21/video-encoding-app/README.md

 ## Usage

 In order to start a new video encoding experiment or examine previous results, navigate at http://localhost:8000/console/home.
+Encoded videos and graph files associated to an experiment can be found in the `app/videos/processed/<original_video_file_id>/` folder.

 By default, the app offers support for a few software encoders and metrics, but it can work with any encoders and metrics that ffmpeg supports.
-The apps functionality can be extended by creating new `Codec`, `EncoderSetting`, `InformationFilter`, and `ComparisonFilter` instances in Django's admin site (http://localhost:8000/admin).
+The apps functionality can be extended by creating new `Encoder`, `EncoderSetting`, `InformationFilter`, and `ComparisonFilter` instances in Django's admin site (http://localhost:8000/admin).

 ---